Is My Insurance Company's Lowball Offer Legal?

 You may think your insurance company's low offer is criminal — but is it illegal?
 The practice of lowball offers is frequently discussed in the insurance and legal industries.
 If an insurance company conducts the proper investigations and offers you a settlement in line with your insurance policy, a low offer may not be illegal.

 If the insurance company is acting in bad faith, however, they may be operating illegally.
 Delaying or denying initial claims could constitute bad faith practices with the goal of getting you to accept a lowball settlement.
 Be aware of these bad-faith and contact a lawyer if your insurer seems to be committing these practices.

 Contact KBG Law in York, PA for the Results You Deserve

-A good rule of thumb is that any time you are severely injured and need to deal with an insurance company, you will want to contact an insurance attorney.
-If you received a low offer for an insurance claim and are worried about covering the costs of your injury, contact Katherman Briggs & Greenberg.
-The insurance attorneys at Katherman Briggs & Greenberg can determine in your insurer is acting in bad faith and can work with you to help you understand your legal options.
+Any time you are severely injured and need to deal with an insurance company, you should contact an insurance attorney.
+If you received a low offer for an insurance claim and are worried about covering the costs of your injury, contact KBG Injury Law.
+The insurance attorneys at KBG Injury Law can determine if your insurer is acting in bad faith and work with you to help you understand your legal options.

 Call our offices today, or visit our contact page.
 Do not settle for a low offer from your insurance company.
 Get the compensation you deserve.
 We have office locations in York, Lancaster, Hanover, Harrisburg, and Gettysburg and serve all of South Central Pennsylvania.